-Always wondering ways to improve your midwifery business cash flow, but don’t want to take on more clients or increase price for your services?
+Always wondering about ways to improve your midwifery business cash flow, but don’t want to take on more clients or increase the price for your services?
 Buying in bulk is a great way to save money in the long run.
 It will cost you more initially.
-With items that are used regularly or don’t expire for a really long time, buying in bulk as many great advantages if you have the storage space and good organizational skills.
-Last thing you want do is run out of office space or re-order something no one can find in your storage room.
-Keeping good track of inventory and how often items are used will really help determine which medications, supplies, or equipment should be bulked ordered.
-If you placing a weekly order of the same items, same the administration time of placing auto-renewals and higher quantities for lower individual prices.
+With items that are used regularly or don’t expire for a really long time, buying in bulk has many great advantages if you have the storage space and good organizational skills.
+The last thing you want to do is run out of office space or re-order something no one can find in your storage room.
+Keeping good track of inventory and how often items are used will really help determine which medications, supplies, or equipment should be bulk ordered.
+If you place a weekly order of the same items, same the administration time of placing auto-renewals and higher quantities for lower individual prices.
 Many merchants will negotiate with you on price if you buy more or lots from them regularly.

 I have seen it other way where one larger midwifery practice buys all the supplies for community midwives at high volume.
-She then charges rate for individual price point and a small processing fee to cover her time grabbing supply from storage room.
+She then charges a rate for the individual price point and a small processing fee to cover her time grabbing supplies from a storage room.
 This works great for nonperishable items like gloves, pads, hand sanitizer, cleaning supplies, lubricant, and office supplies.

 Medications are great with this bulk buying concept too.
 If someone has medications getting close to expiring and know won’t get used in next month, group email to midwife community allows a “trade” with someone else in area that will definitely use it soon.
 It will drastically cut your expense from wastes down from overhead revenue.
 Many companies will give free shipping when large enough order is placed.
 That will save everyone the unnecessary shipping fees.
 Many places won’t allow a small midwifery practice to order one vial a pitocin.
 It usually comes in packages of twenty five.
 Most practices will not use all vials before they expire.
 If there is a group of midwives buying together, supply is split into much smaller management quantities.